Deep Image Harmonization by Bridging the Reality Gap: Introduction

-Besides, by naming different capture conditions (\emph{e.g.}, weather, season, time of the day) as different ``styles", we can easily obtain the style labels of rendered images because their capture conditions are controllable using Unistorm.
-Therefore, we can exploit such information to facilitate cross-domain knowledge transfer.
+Moreover, by naming different capture conditions as different ``styles'', we can easily obtain the style labels of rendered images using UniStorm.
+Therefore, we can explicitly exploit such information to facilitate cross-domain knowledge transfer.
 We assume that the input features before the second stage are inharmonious and the output features after the second stage are harmonious, so that the harmonization process is shared across two domains and more useful information can be transferred from rendered image domain to real image domain.
 For rendered images, their style labels before and after harmonization are readily available, which could be used to supervise style classification.
-For real images, their style labels before and after harmonization are unknown, but we assume the style distribution should become more concentrated after harmonization because the foreground style is adapted to the background style.
-So we propose a novel Style Aggregation (SA) loss to enforce the style distribution to be more concentrated after harmonization.
-To verify the effectiveness of our proposed network, we conduct comprehensive experiments on real dataset iHarmony4 and our contributed rendered dataset RHHarmony.
+For real images, their style labels before and after harmonization are unknown, but we assume that the style distribution should become more concentrated after harmonization because the foreground style is adapted to the background style.
+Hence, we propose a novel Style Aggregation (SA) loss to enforce the style distribution to be more concentrated after harmonization.
+To verify the effectiveness of our proposed network, we conduct comprehensive experiments on real dataset iHarmony4 and our contributed rendered dataset.

-Our contributions are summarized as follows: 1) We contribute the first large-scale rendered human harmonization dataset RHHarmony, which contains pairs of composite rendered images and ground-truth rendered images; 2) We propose the first cross-domain image harmonization network CharmNet using both rendered images and real images, with a novel network architecture and a novel style aggregation loss; 3) Extensive experiments on iHarmony4 and RHHarmony datasets demonstrate the potential of using rendered images for image harmonization and the effectiveness of our proposed network.
+Our contributions are summarized as follows: 1) We investigate on the cross-domain and cross-category issues in image harmonization; 2) We have contributed and released the first large-scale rendered image harmonization dataset RdHarmony; 3) We propose the first cross-domain image harmonization network CharmNet with novel network architecture and style aggregation loss; 4) Extensive experiments on real and rendered datasets demonstrate the potential of using rendered images for image harmonization.